usbipd-win Frans van Dorsselaer

 Windows software for sharing locally connected USB devices to other machines, including Hyper-V guests and WSL 2.

-This software requires Microsoft Windows 10 (x64 only) / Microsoft Windows Server 2019, version 1809 or newer; it does not depend on any other software.
+This software requires Microsoft Windows 10 (x64 or ARM64) / Microsoft Windows Server 2019, version 1809 or newer; it does not depend on any other software.

 Run the installer (.msi) from the latest release on the Windows machine where your USB device is connected.